APM Java Spring Jaeger

 would also have to be included in the POM.

-starter is convenience starter that includes both opentracing-spring-jaeger-starter
+The opentracing-spring-jaeger-web-starter starter is convenience starter that includes both opentracing-spring-jaeger-starter and opentracing-spring-web-starter

 This means that by including it, simple web Spring Boot microservices include all the necessary dependencies to instrument Web requests / responses and send traces to Jaeger.

-starter is convenience starter that includes both opentracing-spring-jaeger-starter
+The opentracing-spring-jaeger-cloud-starter starter is convenience starter that includes both opentracing-spring-jaeger-starter and opentracing-spring-cloud-starter

 This means that by including it, all parts of the Spring Cloud stack supported by Opentracing will be instrumented